 Your doctor or nurse will tell you how and when to take your painkillers, and how long the pain relief should last.
 They should also explain any possible side effects.
-It’s important to follow their instructions when taking painkillers.
+It’s important to follow your doctor’s instructions.
 For example, you may need to take your painkillers at regular times.
-Pain can be harder to control if you wait until your pain is very bad before taking painkillers.
+Pain can be harder to control if you wait until your pain is bad before taking painkillers.

-Don’t stop taking your painkillers without speaking to your doctor or nurse first, even if you don’t think they are helping your pain.
+Don’t stop taking your painkillers without speaking to your doctor or nurse first.
 If you are worried about side effects, speak to them before changing anything.